The Closed Geodetic Game: algorithms and strategies: General results and graph products

-The first player will initiate the game by selecting vertices $u_1, v_1$ in $G_1, G_2$, respectively, according to winning strategies.
-Correspondingly, the vertex $(u_1,v_1)$ is selected by the first player in $G$.
+The first player will begin the game by selecting vertices $u_1, v_1$ in $G_1, G_2$, respectively, according to the corresponding winning strategies.
+In $G$, the vertex $(u_1,v_1)$ is selected by the first player.
 After that the players take turns to make their moves.
 Let us assume that the second player has made a move by selecting the vertex $(u,v)$ in $G$.
 This moves translates to moves in $G_1, G_2$.
-However due to Claim~2, we know that at most one of these translated moves may be a dummy move.
-Without loss of generality assume that the second player's move translates to a dummy move on $G_1$, and a valid move in $G_2$.
-In that case, the first player makes a dummy move on $G_1$ and provides a response by selecting $v'$ in $G_2$ according to winning strategy.
-These moves are translated to $G$ as selection of the vertices $(u,v')$, which is a valid move due to Claim~2.
-If the second players move on $G$ translates to valid moves on both $G_1$ and $G_2$, then the first player responds on both the graphs according to corresponding winning strategies by selecting $u',v'$ in $G_1, G_2$, respectively.
-This translates to the valid move of selecting $(u',v')$ in $G$ by the first player due to Claim~2.
+However due to \Cref{clm-cartesianProductClaim2}, we know that at most one of these translated moves can be a dummy move.
+Without loss of generality assume that the second player's move translates to a dummy move in $G_1$, and a valid move in $G_2$.
+In that case, the first player makes a dummy move in $G_1$ and provides a response by selecting $v'$ in $G_2$ according to winning strategy.
+These moves are translated to $G$ as selection of the vertex $(u,v')$, which is a valid move due to \Cref{clm-cartesianProductClaim2}.
+If the second player's move in $G$ translates to valid moves in both $G_1$ and $G_2$, then the first player responds in both the graphs according to corresponding winning strategies by selecting $u',v'$ in $G_1, G_2$, respectively.
+This translates to the valid move of selecting $(u',v')$ in $G$ by the first player due to \Cref{clm-cartesianProductClaim2}.

-That means, the first player always have a valid response to the second player's move.
+Hence, the first player always has a valid response to the second player's move.
 Thus, $G$ is \outcomeN.

-In the other direction, suppose that $G_2$ is \outcomeP.
-We want to show that $G = G_1 \Box G_2$ is also \outcomeP.
-In this case, the second player will simulate the game on both graphs, selecting $(u,v)$ in $G \Box H$ where $u$ is either the winning move (if $G_1$ is \outcomeP or the first player played a non-optimal move) or the same vertex that the first player selected, and $v$ is their winning move in $H$ for replying to the first player.
-The game will end in $G \Box H$ when both $G$ and $H$ will be over, and thus the second player will always have an answer to the first player's moves.
-This is consistent due to Claim~2. \end{proof}
+In the other direction, assume that at least one of $G_1$ or $G_2$ is \outcomeP.
+Without loss of generality, assume that $G_2$ is \outcomeP.
+We show that $G = G_1 \Box G_2$ is also \outcomeP.

+The second player simulates the game on both $G_1$ and $G_2$, following a winning strategy on $G_2$.
+Whenever the first player selects a vertex $(u,v)$ in $G$, this induces corresponding moves in $G_1$ and $G_2$.
+The second player responds in $G_2$ according to the winning strategy, selecting a vertex $v'$.
+In $G_1$, the second player either mirrors the first player's move or plays arbitrarily if the move is a dummy move.

+These choices correspond to selecting a vertex $(u',v')$ in $G$, which is valid by Claim~\ref{clm-cartesianProductClaim2}.
+Thus, the second player can always respond to any move of the first player while maintaining consistency with the winning strategy in $G_2$.
+Since the game on $G_2$ ends with a win for the second player, the same holds for the game on $G$.
+Therefore, $G$ is \outcomeP. \end{proof}